EliteSoba/funidown/README.md

 Oops I figured out how to circumvent the sub thing

+usage: funidown.py and then input the url for the funi video